freeman507/phasmophobia_assistant/README.md

 The phasmophobia Assistant is a mobile app to assist players of the game Phasmophobia.

-    This app have five features:
+    This app have the features:
     1) Mark the ghost name;
     2) Mark if the ghost respond to everyone;
     3) Mark secundary missions to do;
     4) Evidence filter;
     5) Ghost result;
+    6) Documentation for objectives, evidences and ghosts;
+    7) Timer for amateur and intermediate missions;

-The app is already available in the play store, however the app still doesn't have enough downloads to appear in the search, but you can download the app via the link:
+The app is available in the play store:

 https://play.google.com/store/apps/details?id=br.com.pacientevirtual.phasmophobiaassistant